 As an EDS customer, depending on your account type, you will see some (or all) of the following data sets when configuring and maintaining your profile in EBSCOadmin.
 Enabling the resources you value will ensure an effective single-search discovery experience.
-For this reason, we highly recommend that you keep the Publisher Provided Full Text Search File, the Supplemental Index, Academic Search, Business Source, and Discovery eBooks enabled.
+For this reason, we highly recommend that you keep the Complementary Index, the Supplemental Index, Academic Search, Business Source, and eBooks Index enabled.
 Descriptions of each are provided below.

 This includes EBSCO-enhanced metadata for journals and magazines (including peer-reviewed journals) not available in Academic Search or Business Source, as well as books, newspapers, and more.
 This is not metadata from subject indexes which need a subscription to be included in EDS.
 (EBSCOadmin database code: edo)